-Chevron CEO John Watson has decided to retire––but not before leaving some wise parting words.
+When Chevron CEO John Watson retired he offered some wise parting words.
 In a post on LinkedIn earlier this month, Watson wrote that it took him some time to realize “that you can be much more effective if you recognize the importance of people in business.”

 Then, Watson imparts a sense of urgency as he reflects: